AhmedUZaki/INSTANT-AI/Track 1_ Python for Data science/Session 10/README.md

     - **DevSecOps** is the natural extension of DevOps and Agile cultures to incorporate Security as a main concern.

-  - V-Model

   - DataOps

   - MlOps

-- ####  What is an API?

-  - An application programming interface (API) is a particular set of **rules ('code') and specifications that software programs can follow to communicate with each other**.
-  - It serves as an interface between different software programs and facilitates their interaction, similar to the way the user interface facilitates interaction between humans and computers.

 ### Tasks: